Festival of Muslim Cultures

-The festival was created out of the need to encourage a better understanding between Muslims and non-Muslims (as a two-way process), to promote respect for Muslim cultures and to demonstrate how culture creates the pathways that connect us all together.
+The official website states: "The Festival was created out of the need to encourage a better understanding between Muslims and non Muslims (as a two-way process), to promote respect for Muslim cultures and to demonstrate how culture creates the pathways that connect us all together."
 Organizers say that festival events were chosen because they represent the best of the Muslim arts world and they "portray diversity and plurality".

 Festival's organisation

-Prince Charles was a patron & the festival director is Isabel Carlisle.
+Charles III, then Prince of Wales, was a patron, and the festival director was Isabel Carlisle.
 Shiban Akbar of the MCB was on the Advisory Board.